Jorenar/blog/2021-07-05-vla-pitfalls.md

 # Allocation on stack

-Let's address the elephant in the room: aVLA usually are allocated on stack.
+Let's address the elephant in the room: the standard doesn't say anything about it, but in practice aVLA usually are allocated on stack.
 This is the source of the most of the problems, the source of discontent among programmers, the reason why even allowing any VLA into the codebase is usually a code smell.

 Let's consider a painfully simple, very favourable to aVLA, example:
 ```c